TheAdaptoid/Altron-Core/README.md

 # Altron Core

-*Altron Core* is the central processing engine for the Altron platform.
+The central processing engine for the Altron platform.

 ## Overview

-text
+This libray is the main backend service for all future Altron clients.

 ## Features